-Bogle Winery is a local winery not very far from where I live.
-I feel I am very lucky to live where I do for the simple fact that there are numerous wineries, vineyards, and the awesome weather that accompanies this location surround me.
+Bogle Winery Cabernet Sauvignon is from a local winery not very far from where I live.
+I feel I am very lucky to live where I do for the simple fact that there are numerous wineries, vineyards, and the excellent weather that accompanies this location surround me.

 All the grapes that they produced were initially sold to other wineries such as Wente and Krug.
 The Bogle family didn’t start bottling their own wine until 1978.
 Today 40 % of their grape production is bottled under their own label, 60% of the grape harvest is sold to other wineries.